wszqkzqk/varallel/README.md

 #### Explanation

 * `{}`
-  * Input arguement.
+  * Input argument.
 This replacement will be replaced by a full line read from the input source.
 The input source may be stdin (standard input), `:::`, or `::::`.
 * `{.}`
-  * Input arguement without extension.
+  * Input argument without extension.
 This replacement string will be replaced by the input with the extension removed.
-If the input arguement contains `.` after the last `/` the last `.` till the end of the string will be removed and `{.}` will be replaced with the remaining.
+If the input argument contains `.` after the last `/` the last `.` till the end of the string will be removed and `{.}` will be replaced with the remaining.
     * E.g. `foo.webp` becomes `foo`, `subdir/foo.webp` becomes `subdir/foo`, `sub.dir/foo.webp` becomes `sub.dir/foo`, `sub.dir/bar` remains `sub.dir/bar`.
-If the input arguement does not contain. it will remain unchanged.
+If the input argument does not contain. it will remain unchanged.
 * `{/}`
-  * Basename of input arguement.
+  * Basename of input argument.
 This replacement string will be replaced by the input with the directory part removed.
 * `{//}`
-  * Dirname of input arguement.
-This replacement string will be replaced by the dir of the input arguement.
+  * Dirname of input argument.
+This replacement string will be replaced by the dir of the input argument.
 * `{/.}`
-  * Basename of Input arguement without extension.
+  * Basename of Input argument without extension.
 This replacement string will be replaced by the input with the directory and extension part removed.
 It is a combination of `{/}` and `{.}`.
 * `{#}`
   * Sequence number of the job to run.
 This replacement string will be replaced by the sequence number of the job being run.
 Starting from `1`.
 * `:::`
-  * Read the arguement list from the command line.
+  * Read the argument list from the command line.
 * `::::`
-  * Read the arguement list from the files provided as the arguement.
+  * Read the argument list from the files provided as the argument.
 * `-j=n` `--jobs=n`
   * Run n jobs in parallel.
 The default value is the number of logical CPU cores.
 * `-r=EXPRESSION` `--colsep=EXPRESSION`
-  * User-defined regex to split the arguement.
+  * User-defined regex to split the argument.
 * `-q` `--quiet`
   * Hide subcommands output.
 * `-s=SHELL` `--shell=SHELL`